 Recommended Dosage of Resveratrol

-Many researches recommend a daily dosage of resveratrol between 250 mg and 1,000 mg, David Sinclair’s daily dosage is in the upper range at 1,000 mg, your can read more about his supplement stack, and I personally take 1,000 mg per day however just like David Sinclair, I monitor my blood work on a regular basis and started off at a lower dosage before slowing increasing to this large dose.
+Many researchers recommend a daily dosage of Resveratrol between 250 mg and 1,000 mg; David Sinclair’s daily dosage is in the upper range at 1,000 mg, you can read more about his supplement stack, and I take 1,000 mg per day; however, just like David Sinclair, I monitor my blood work regularly and started at a lower dosage before slowing increasing to this large dose.

-As with all the supplements I take I periodically take a break and also inform my doctor of the full list.
+As with all my supplements, I periodically take a break and inform my doctor of the complete list.

-I recommend discussing any dosages with your doctor or health care provider, to determine a good dose and dosing strategy.
+I recommend discussing dosages with your doctor or healthcare provider to determine a suitable dose and dosing strategy.

-Understanding Bioavailability of Resveratrol and How to Give it a Boost
+Understanding the Bioavailability of Resveratrol and How to Give it a Boost

-Unfortunately, resveratrol is not very bioavailable, most of it is destroyed in the gut before it can get absorbed into the blood stream, what I and many biohackers do which was originally shared by David Sinclair is mix resveratrol with a fatty food source such as yoghurt, olive or MCT oil, many biohackers like to mix with olive oil as its already a very potent SIRT 1 activator.
+Unfortunately, Resveratrol is not very bioavailable; most of it is destroyed in the gut before it can get absorbed into the bloodstream; what I and many biohackers do, which was initially shared by David Sinclair, is mix Resveratrol with a fatty food source such as yogurt, olive or MCT oil, many biohackers like to mix with olive oil as its already a very potent SIRT 1 activator.

-Below is my mixture of resveratrol with yoghurt which I take in the morning.
+Below is my mixture of Resveratrol with yogurt I take in the morning.

 How much Does Resveratrol Cost

-Resveratrol is a fairly inexpensive supplement compared to NMN, SIRT6 activators and other longevity supplements as its fairly cheap to produce, leading brands cost around $0.60 per 500 mg capsule with further discounts if purchasing in powder form, using a coupon code or on multi order subscription.
+Resveratrol is a reasonably inexpensive supplement compared to NMN, SIRT6 activators, and other longevity supplements.
+It is reasonably cheap to produce; leading brands cost around $0.60 per 500 mg capsule with further discounts if purchased in powder form, using a coupon code or on a multi-order subscription.

 How to Store Resveratrol

-Resveratrol should be stored in a cold, dry and dark environment, which is why I store my resveratrol in the refrigerator, if you have purchased a bulk amount, for instance more than 100 g I would recommend decanting into a small container for the month, this will prevent excessive condensation build up in your bulk container when its taken out and back into the refrigerator daily.
+Resveratrol should be stored in a cold, dry, and dark environment, which is why I keep my Resveratrol in the refrigerator; if you have purchased a bulk amount, for instance, more than 100 g, I would recommend decanting into a small container for the month, this will prevent excessive condensation build up in your bulk container when it’s taken out and back into the refrigerator daily.

 What are the Best Resveratrol Supplement Brands

-There are many resveratrol supplement brands on the market, so tyring to find the best can be hard, in addition an ideal brand that is good for one person may not be good for someone else as there are many different factors to consider, below I will outline what I believe the factors you should consider when choosing the best resveratrol supplement brands and then go into some of the brands I personally recommend.
+There are many resveratrol supplement brands on the market, so trying to find the best can be challenging; in addition, an ideal brand that is good for one person may not be suitable for someone else as there are many different factors to consider; I will outline what I believe the factors you should consider when choosing the best resveratrol supplement brands and then go into some of the brands I recommend.

-- Ensure its Trans resveratrol, check label or check my tips above
+- Ensure it is Trans-resveratrol; check the label or my tips above.

-- Recommended dose vs supplement weight per capsule, some brands are a bit deceptive with this they say state recommend dose on front label and don’t mention capsule weigh anywhere except on back label so you think you are getting capsules of say 500 mg whereas this is actually the recommended dose, look on back label for wording like serving size more than 1 capsule.
+- Recommended dose vs. supplement weight per capsule; some brands are a bit deceptive with this.
+They say state recommended dose on the front label and don’t mention the capsule weight anywhere except on the back label, so you think you are getting capsules of, say, 500 mg, whereas this is the recommended dose, look on the back label for wording like serving size more than 1 capsule.

-- If important to you ensure its non-GMO, Soy Free, Vegan and Gluten free
+- If necessary to you, ensure its non-GMO, Soy Free, Vegan, and Gluten free

-- Check supplement brand website for a recent Certificate of Analysis (COA) from a recognised laboratory such as Micro Quality Labs, Summit Nutritional Laboratories or Eurofins.
+- Check the supplement brand website for a recent Certificate of Analysis (COA) from a recognized laboratory such as Micro Quality Labs, Summit Nutritional Laboratories, or Eurofins.

 - Has the supplement brand been in business for more than 2 years